 The publishing wing of New Street Communications is an intentionally-small operation originally focused on creating and distributing superior works of nonfiction and fiction in digital, paper and audio editions.
 As of 2015, however, our focus has shifted almost exclusively to audiobooks.
 Our audiobooks embrace not only our own original New Street content, but also works licensed from such organizations as Random House, Bloomsbury, Macmillan, International Marine/McGraw Hill, History Press, HarperCollins and Clarkson Potter.
 Our premier New Street Nautical Audio line features the very best contemporary nonfiction related to sailing and the sea, including works by such famed yachting authors as Steve Callahan, Herb McCormick, Alvah Simon, and Lin and Larry Pardey.

-Dark Hall Press Editorial Director William Renehan is an alumnus of SUNY New Paltz and the University of Rhode Island.
-Added to the staff in October of 2011, he is tasked with developing our fiction imprint focused on the genres of Horror and Sci-Fi.
+Editorial Director and General Manager William Renehan is an alumnus of SUNY New Paltz and the University of Rhode Island.
+Added to the staff in October of 2011.
 His maternal grandfather having been Senior Vice President of Barnes & Noble Booksellers, William represents the third generation of his family in the book business.
-William is author of The Art of Darkness: Meditations on the Art of Horror Fiction (2013), and other books.
+William is the author of The Art of Darkness: Meditations on the Art of Horror Fiction (2013), and other books.

 A number of extraordinarily talented content partners support us on a project basis.
 These professionals lurk in LA, Manhattan, London, Boston, and elsewhere.
 We collaborate in the veritable Cloud – which is a very cool place to work.